richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 When users contribute to Answers in Viva, they can earn and collect up to five different badges.
 Badges are available and visible to anyone in the organization who has a Viva Engage Knowledge Service Plan.
 This feature requires Answers to collect user data, such as votes from fellow employees, which count toward badges.

-1. In the Viva Engage Teams app, select the ellipses (`...`) button from the top-right navigation bar, and select **Admin** to navigate to the Viva Engage admin center.
+1. In Viva Engage Teams app, select the ellipses (`...`) button from the top-right navigation bar, and select **Admin** to open the Viva Engage admin center.

 2. On the **Feature management** tab, select **Rewards and recognition**.